Most computer users have at some point tried to open a file and been greeted with a dreadful message informing them the file is “corrupt.”

 Use your OS’ native file repair tool.
 Most operating systems come with some sort of repair utility built into them that may be able to correct whatever data issues are affecting your file(s).

 Explore file recovery software options.
 There’s a large existing marketplace of file and hard drive recovery software that can help restore your corrupted files back to functional status.
 These recovery tools vary by file and device type, so be sure to find a software solution that suits your needs.

 Restore the file from backup.
 This is a last resort.
 If none of the repair or recovery options worked, then the file in its current state should be deleted and a new, functional version should be restored from backup.
 This step may be able to be bypassed if server files are corrupted by using replication tools.

 File corruption can’t always be prevented, but there are several steps you can take to help avoid becoming a victim.
 Back up your files regularly.
 Take proper care of your devices.
 Don’t rush any processes that affect file data.
 And, make sure your devices are protected from malware.
 These steps can help ensure the next time you access your data won’t be your last.

 Ready to take the next step to protect you or your business?
-Learn about the best free backup software in 2019.
+Learn about the best backup software.

 Zack is a former G2 senior research analyst for IT and development software.
 He leveraged years of national and international vendor relations experience, working with software vendors of all markets and regions to improve product and market representation on G2, as well as built better cross-company relationships.
 Using authenticated review data, he analyzed product and competitor data to find trends in buyer/user preferences around software implementation, support, and functionality.
 This data enabled thought leadership initiatives around topics such as cloud infrastructure, monitoring, backup, and ITSM.